 The Alfred Gillett Trust is looking for candidates with significant expertise in the following areas:

 The board is responsible for public and charitably given funds.
 This requires meticulous oversight at both officer and board level to identify issues in advance, track spend, investments, monitor budgets and liaise with AGT’s staff, auditors and its principal funders.
-As such, it requires robust financial advice on Charity Commission requirements, SORP, public-sector accounting systems and investment portfolios.
+As such, it requires robust financial advice and/or guidance and oversight on Charity Commission requirements, SORP, public-sector accounting systems and investment portfolios.
 With the Trust moving towards a new museum on the site an expertise in museum finance would be useful, including knowledge of Gift Aid and VAT, and the management of a system with constant incomings and outgoings.
 It is expected that the finance trustee will be a qualified accountant or have significant experience in this field, and would chair the finance sub-committee.